real estate dispute arbitration in Greensburg, Pennsylvania 15601

 In the quiet town of Greensburg, Pennsylvania, ZIP code 15601, a real estate dispute between neighbors morphed into a month-long arbitration battle in early 2023.
 The case involved longtime residents Jonathan Meyer and the Anderson family, centered on the sale and unusual boundary line of a picturesque two-acre parcel on Maplewood Drive.

-The Backstory: Jonathan Meyer, a local contractor, agreed to sell 0.8 acres of his Maplewood property to the Andersons, a young family looking to build their dream home.
+The Backstory: the claimant, a local contractor, agreed to sell 0.8 acres of his Maplewood property to the Andersons, a young family looking to build their dream home.
 The contract, dated January 10, 2023, specified a sale price of $145,000 and referenced a survey from 2018 delineating the property lines.
 However, after closing on February 25, the Andersons discovered that an old stone wall separating the properties was not on Meyer’s survey but stood approximately 12 feet onto the land they purchased.

-The Conflict: The Andersons contended that the stone wall marked the boundary and demanded Meyer correct the deed to include the land up to the wall or refund part of the purchase price.
+The Conflict: the claimant contended that the stone wall marked the boundary and demanded Meyer correct the deed to include the land up to the wall or refund part of the purchase price.
 Meyer responded that the legal property line was defined by the official survey and deed, refusing to adjust the sale or relinquish additional land.
 Communications deteriorated, and after informal mediation failed in March, both parties agreed to binding arbitration in early April 2023.

 The Arbitration Process: Selected as arbitrator was retired judge Mary Ellen Jennings, known in Greensburg for her no-nonsense approach and keen understanding of property law.
 Over four sessions in April and May, testimony was heard from Meyer, the Andersons, two professional surveyors, and a local historian familiar with longstanding boundary markers in the Maplewood area.

 Key Evidence & Testimony: The crux boiled down to interpretation of two surveys—the 2018 survey Meyer used, and a newly commissioned survey the Andersons ordered, which included the stone wall as the boundary.
-The historian explained the stone wall had been built in the late 1800s, historically serving as a “living fence,” but property deeds had since been redrawn to alter boundary lines during subdivision in the 1950s.
+The historian explained the stone wall had been built in the late 1800s, historically serving as a living fence,” but property deeds had since been redrawn to alter boundary lines during subdivision in the 1950s.

 Outcome: On June 15, 2023, Judge Jennings issued her award.
 The arbitrator ruled in favor of Meyer, upholding the 2018 official line as the legal boundary, but acknowledged the Andersons’ good faith misunderstanding.
 Meyer was ordered to pay $7,500 to the Andersons—roughly 5% of the sale price—to compensate for the unexpected loss of use of the disputed strip of land, without altering the deed or boundary.